12 Uses for Honey Everyone Should Know

 #5 – Skincare

 From exfoliating to lip balm, honey cleans and protects, leaving skin smooth and soft.
-You can use honey “as is” for a simple facial mask.
+It acts as a natural humectant, drawing moisture into the skin.
+You can use raw honey for a simple facial mask.

 Honey Oatmeal Mask